-Additionally, RRSP allows your investment to grow on a tax-deferred basis.
-The investment income earned in your RRSP account is tax-deferred until you withdraw the funds.
-This allows your investments to grow at a faster rate compared to if the investments were held personally in a non-registered account.
+Additionally, an RRSP allows your investment to grow on a tax-deferred basis.
+The investment income earned in your RRSP account is not subject to tax until you withdraw the funds.
+This allows your investments to grow at a faster rate compared to the investments held in non-registered accounts.

-When you withdraw funds from an RRSP, the total withdrawal will be included in your taxable income at that time.
-With proper planning, the income can be withdrawn when you are in a lower tax bracket (i.e. during retirement) to ensure the tax rate on withdrawal is lower than the tax rate when the contribution was made.
+When you withdraw funds from an RRSP, the total withdrawal will be included in your taxable income in that year.
+With proper planning, the income can be withdrawn when you are in a lower tax bracket (e.g., during retirement) to ensure the tax rate on withdrawal is lower than the tax rate when the contribution was made.
 This will provide an overall tax savings.

 After you reach the age of 71, your RRSP account will be converted to a Registered Retirement Income Fund (“RRIF”).
 You will no longer be able to make further contributions to your RRSP and will be required to withdraw a minimum amount annually from your RRIF.
 The carrier of your plan will calculate the minimum withdrawal based on your age at the beginning of each year.

 The annual RRSP contribution room is calculated as 18% of your prior year’s earned income (i.e., employment income), up to a predetermined maximum per year.
 For 2022, the maximum contribution limit was $29,210.
 If you contribute in excess of this limit, you could face penalties.
 Therefore, it is important to know what your RRSP contribution room is.
 This can be found on your prior year Notice of Assessment or on your CRA online account.